- Our Pledge

 - Trust the Ouch: It’s more likely that if someone says they’re hurt, they really are hurt, and you should listen and trust them on it, even (and especially) if you don’t understand why or how.

 - Education is Emotional Labor: The person who was hurt does not owe you an explanation or a 101.
-It’s ok to expect people to do their own thinking and research when told there was a wrong, and to correct the behaviour, instead of placing an undue burden on someone who’s already been hurt or who is already frustrated with the situation.
+It’s okay to expect people to do their own thinking and research when told there was a wrong, and to correct the behaviour, instead of placing an undue burden on someone who’s already been hurt or who is already frustrated with the situation.

 - Support is something we can promise – not Safety: We don’t believe safety, as a general thing, is something we can reasonably promise members of a community.
 Harm comes suddenly, often unexpectedly.
 Instead, we believe it’s a more worthwhile endeavour to try and prevent harm from happening through education, documentation, and policy, and build trust with the community that when something happens, they won’t have to fight tooth and nail for even basic fairness.